juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 ```

 Here's a breakdown of what the code snippet does:
-1. Download and extract the `eksctl binary`:
+1. Downloads and extracts the `eksctl binary`:
   - The `curl` command fetches the latest `eksctl` binary from its GitHub releases page.
 This binary is compressed in a .tar.gz file for efficient transfer.
   - `--silent --location`: These options ensure that the download process is not only quiet (no progress output) but also follows any redirects, which is crucial for reaching the final download link.
   - The URL contains a dynamic part, `$(uname -s)_amd64`, which automatically adjusts the download link based on your operating system (uname -s outputs your OS name, such as Linux or Darwin) and assumes an amd64 architecture.
   - The downloaded file is piped (`|`) into the `tar` command, which extracts the binary into the `/tmp` directory.
 This is a temporary location, safe for staging files before moving them to a more permanent location.

-2. Move the binary to `/usr/local/bin`:
+2. Moves the binary to `/usr/local/bin`:
   - The `sudo mv /tmp/eksctl /usr/local/bin` command moves the extracted `eksctl` binary from `/tmp` to `/usr/local/bin`.
 This directory is commonly used for manually installed binaries and is typically included in the system's PATH.
 Placing `eksctl` here allows you to run it from any terminal without specifying its full path.
   - Using `sudo` is necessary because `/usr/local/bin` is a system directory, and modifying its contents requires administrative privileges.

-3. Verify the installation
+3. Verifies the installation
    - Finally, running `eksctl version` checks the installed version of `eksctl`.
 This not only confirms that `eksctl` is correctly installed and accessible but also lets you know the exact version you have.
 It's a good practice to verify installations to ensure everything is set up as expected.

 ## Configuring an AWS account